lucAsC87/Cyber2/docs/linux_network_monitoring.md

 - **tshark:** The terminal-based counterpart of Wireshark, allowing for packet capture and analysis directly from the command line.
 - **nmap:** Can scan for unauthorized devices on the network or for suspicious open ports.

-The main issue in implementing them in a script is that most of these tools either need to be installed separately or require execution with sudo privileges.
-Therefore, to avoid complicating the code and make it more portable, I opted to use only **netstat** to check the ports most commonly used for malicious purposes, and to read the network usage directly from the `/proc/net/dev` file.
+Most of these tools require separate installation or sudo privileges, which adds complexity and reduces portability.
+This script therefore uses only **netstat** to monitor commonly targeted ports and reads network usage directly from `/proc/net/dev`.

 ## Script Overview